neeks/Overlay-HUD/README.markdown

 # What is it?:

-Overlay HUD is a module created to simplify how to display basic messages on the screen to an user in Appcelerator's Titanium
+Overlay HUD is a Appcelerator Titanium module created by Raul Riera which displays basic messages toast style messages on the screen to the user.

+This is an enhanced version based on Raul's work and contains some features/modifications which I find more useful in practical scenarios.

+It contains following enhancements/modifications

+	1. One of the main problems I found were related to blocking of UI which is really required in most scenarios.
+	2. Another enhancement is that I am using Alloy Built in animations which reduces the required code by a lot.
+	3. Message can be customized for individual HUD instances/scenarios
+	4. Block UI interaction while HUD is shown (please be really careful to handle errors properly and hide the HUD, else you'll end up locking the user out)

 # Installation: